zikula/core/docs/Setup/Upgrade.md

 The minimum upgrade version is Zikula Core 1.4.3.
 Please upgrade to at least this version before attempting to upgrade to Core-3.0.x.

-The following process should be followed for all upgrades even small point releases (e.g. `2.0.x`).
+The following process should be followed for all upgrades even small point releases (e.g. `3.0.x`).

 - First: **Backup all your files and database.**
 - Make a note of your 'startpage' settings as they must be cleared in the upgrade process.
-- All blocks using MenuTree, ExtMenu or Menu will be DELETED during the upgrade as these are no longer available in Core-2.0.
+- All (1.x.x) blocks using MenuTree, ExtMenu or Menu will be DELETED during the upgrade as these are no longer available.
   You should consider deleting and replacing these with a MenuModule block before upgrading.
+- All Hook connections will be deleted and need to be re-connected post-upgrade.
 - Before uploading the new files, delete **all files** in your web root (typically `public_html` or `httpdocs`).
 - Upload the new package and unpack the archive.
   - Please read the [INSTALL docs](INSTALL.md#upload) for detailed information on proper uploading.